rubygems/rfcs/text/0008-gem-contents-api.md

 Offering an official gem content browsing feature will support the security, usability and transparency of Ruby gems and the apps built on them.

 # Guide-level explanation

+Explain the proposal as if it was already implemented and released, and you were teaching it to another developer.
+That generally means:

+- Introducing new named concepts.
+- Explaining the feature largely in terms of examples.
+- Explaining how users should _think_ about the feature, and how it should impact the way they use Bundler.
+It should explain the impact as concretely as possible.
+- If applicable, provide sample error messages, deprecation warnings, or migration guidance.
+- If applicable, describe the differences between teaching this to existing users and new users.

+For implementation-oriented RFCs, this section should focus on how contributors should think about the change, and give examples of its concrete impact.
+For policy RFCs, this section should provide an example-driven introduction to the policy, and explain its impact in concrete terms.

+---

 Access gem contents via the new contents url.